-For the past decade or so i have been using a repair log i created, to keep serial numbers and logs of repairs.
-Friend have asked me to make it usable for them.
+For the past couple decades or so i have been using a repair log i created, to keep serial numbers and logs of repairs.
+Friends have asked me to make it usable for them.

 www.shopdrusa.com is a website i threw together with a trial download and overview.